kognetiks/kognetiks-chatbot/documentation/assistants/manage-assistants.md

 ## Remote Widget Access

 The **Kognetiks Chatbot for WordPress** now includes the advanced feature to allow access to your assistants from remote servers.
-Coupled with advanced security measures to control and monitor remote access to your chatbots, you must enable the **Remote Widget** feature.
+Coupled with security measures to control and monitor remote access to your chatbots, you must enable the **Remote Widget Access** feature.
 This will allow specific remote servers to interact with your chatbot(s) via an endpoint.
-However, to ensure that only authorized servers and chatbots can access your resources, the system uses a whitelisting mechanism that pairs domains with specific chatbot shortcodes, for example ```kognetiks.com,chatbot-4``` which will only allow calls from kognetiks.com and only then to chatbot-4.
+To ensure that only authorized servers and chatbots can access your resources, the system uses a whitelisting mechanism that pairs domains with specific chatbot shortcodes, for example ```kognetiks.com,chatbot-4``` which will only allow calls from kognetiks.com and only then to chatbot-4.
 Your resources are valuable, take appropriate precautions when allowing remote server access.

 ![Remote Widget Settings](remote-widget-settings.png)